 - 5.19 As discussed above in the section on Character of the Area, it is considered that the development consists of appropriately designed houses, which relate well to the approved adjacent schemes.
 The Council's Urban Design Officers are overall content with the proposal, having requested amendments during the application process (including retention of the landscape buffer to the eastern boundary, as discussed above) A materials plan has been provided which is considered acceptable and will be secured through the approved plans.
-The proposal includes landscaped area, quality public realm, legibility through the development and a well-designed layout and it is considered that the proposal therefore complies with Saved local plan Policies D2 and D2A. - 5.20 Some final minor amendments have been requested, including consideration of the boundaries of plots 70, 78, and 79.
+The proposal includes landscaped area, quality public realm, legibility through the development and a well-designed layout and it is considered that the proposal therefore complies with Plan:MK policies D1, D2 and D3. - 5.20 Some final minor amendments have been requested, including consideration of the boundaries of plots 70, 78, and 79.
 Those changes would not fundamentally change the proposed development, and it considered that these can be dealt with by way of Landscaping and Boundary Treatments conditions. - 5.21 The gross density of the site is 24.23 dwellings per hectare, taking into account all ancillary development including the convenience store and open space.
-The net density of the site is calculated at approximately 33.5 dwellings per hectare (when not counting the convenience store and the larger landscape buffers, as per Policy H8).
-This is considered appropriate given that Saved Local Plan Policy H8 seeks densities of 35 dwellings per hectare in this area, and an important aim of the NPPF is making an efficient use of land. - 5.22 The proposal includes a range and mix of housing types and tenures, including 29.9% affordable units.
-The dwellings range from 2 bed flats to 5 bed houses.
+The net density of the site is calculated at approximately 33.5 dwellings per hectare (when not counting the convenience store and the larger landscape buffers).
+This is considered appropriate given that Plan:MK policy HN1 states that "net densities of proposals for 11 or more new dwellings should balance making efficient use of land with respecting the surrounding character and context", and an important aim of the NPPF is making an efficient use of land. - 5.22 The proposal includes a range and mix of housing types and tenures, including 29.9% affordable units.
+Policy HN2 of Plan:MK states that proposals for more than 11 homes should provide 31% affordable housing.
+However, this application was submitted in May 2018, and has therefore been awaiting determination for 10 months under the previous local plan policies.
+The previous affordable housing policy required 30% of dwellings to be affordable, and this is reflected in the S106 agreement attached to the outline permission, securing the level at 30%.
+On balance, the amount of affordable housing provided as part of this scheme is therefore considered acceptable, and it would be unreasonable of the LPA to require the provision of 31% affordable due to amount of time it has taken to determine the application.

+5.23 The dwellings range from 2 bed flats to 5 bed houses.
 47% of the units are 3-bed houses, of which 25% of those are affordable units, which reflects the housing market need for both private and affordable units being predominantly for 3-bed homes, (47% of market need is for 3-bed homes, 38% of affordable housing need is for 3-bed homes, according to the latest Milton Keynes Strategic Housing Market Assessment).
 40% of the affordable units on site are 3-bed houses, which is slightly greater than the need across the borough.
-Overall, it is considered that the mix of homes proposed includes an appropriate variety of type and tenure and is therefore in accordance with Saved Local Plan Policy H9 which seeks that proposal should incorporate a range of house sizes and types.
+Overall, it is considered that the mix of homes proposed includes an appropriate variety of type and tenure and is therefore in accordance with Plan:MK policy HN1 and HN2 which seeks that proposal should incorporate a range of house sizes and types.